lorys/hive-cloud/README.md

 A chunk has a lifetime of 30 days, when we come near this limit, the client should reupload the chunk (automatically if possible).

-This exact format, explained above, is used only during transfers between servers and clients.
+This exact format, explained above, is used only during transfers between servers and clients (codes `0x00`, `0x11` and `0x49`).
 Clients have a slightly different approach when it comes to storing chunks.

 ## Communication client <> server

+We don't use JSON in this project.
+There's only bytes and bits !

+Each ***codes*** you'll see in this documentation **must be** the first byte in any payload.

+Take a look at the [hiveCodesAndConfig.ts](https://github.com/lorys/hive-cloud/blob/main/src/hiveCodesAndConfig.ts) to have up-to-date informations.

 ### > Server's **questions**, **actions** and **informations**